6 Remarkable Chapters in the Rich History of Legazpi City

 Conservation efforts for Mayon Volcano and its surrounding areas are crucial for preserving the natural beauty and ecological significance of the region.
 The majestic volcano attracts a large number of tourists each year, and sustainable tourism practices are essential for maintaining the balance between preservation and economic development.
 Through responsible tourism and conservation initiatives, the population can continue to benefit from the natural resource while safeguarding its future for generations to come.

-See also Bangus Festival Dagupan City Philippines
+See also Iwag Festival Philippines

 Population, Albay Province, cityhood anniversary, Mayon Volcano, Spanish colonization, Daraga Church, Japanese occupation, conservation efforts, tourism, historical eruptions